 who will organise the funeral arrangements specified in the funeral plan.

-Can I cancel a Southern Co-operative Funeral Plan?
+Can I cancel a Southern Co-op Funeral Plan?

 If you change your mind and want to cancel a funeral plan outside our 28 day cooling-off period, the amount returned will be the monies paid into the funeral plan, minus an administration charge.

-Can I change a Southern Co-operative Funeral Plan if my wishes change?
+Can I change a Southern Co-op Funeral Plan if my wishes change?

 Yes, you can alter your funeral plan arrangements at a later date, although we would charge for additional expense at the price prevailing at the time of change.

-All Southern Co-operative Funeral Plan monies are invested in a regulated whole of life insurance policy or trust fund in accordance with the Financial Services & Markets Act 2000 (Regulated Activities) Order 2001.
+All Southern Co-op Funeral Plan monies are invested in a regulated whole of life insurance policy or trust fund in accordance with the Financial Services & Markets Act 2000 (Regulated Activities) Order 2001.